 Climber certifications from each safety authority are incorporated, maintained, monitored, and validated by NA&TSC.

 The wireless industry is currently lacking enforcement for a safety program that fully protects climbers from falls and injuries as well as protecting all other workers that must perform their duties near wireless antennas.

-OSHA and the FCC each have a responsibility to enforce their respective health and safety laws as it pertains to the wireless telecommunication industry.
+OSHA and the FCC each have a responsibility to enforce their respective health and safety compliance laws as it pertains to the wireless telecommunication industry.
 Unfortunately, both agencies have the unrealistic tasks of enforcing health and safety laws and regulations with no ability to fund the effort.
-This leaves the nation’s tower climbers potentially exposed to unsafe conditions.
+This leaves the nation’s tower climbers potentially exposed to unsafe conditions at their worksite.

 Additionally, businesses that profit from the robust and ever-expanding wireless industry are well aware there are few repercussions in ignoring federal health and safety laws.
-For example, according to the Wall Street Journal, the FCC had issued only two citations to wireless carriers since 1996 for RF safety violations.
+For example, according to the Wall Street Journal, the FCC had issued only two compliance citations to wireless carriers since 1996 for RF safety violations.
 No cops, no radar, no consequences.

 The Comprehensive NA&TSC Safety Solution